Request for Access to Information - FIPPA

 Most records are available to the public upon verbal request.
 If you are not sure, please ask Town staff who will be pleased to assist you.

-The Administration Department is responsible for administering BC’s Freedom of Information and Protection of Privacy Act (FIPPA).
-The Act provides the public a right of access to all records (i.e. all recorded information) that are under the custody and control of the Town, with limited exceptions.
+The Freedom of Information and Protection of Privacy Act (FIPPA) provides the public a right of access to all records that are under the custody and control of the Town, with limited exceptions.
+The Act, however, is not intended that staff undertake compiled and summarized research in order to answer specific questions.
 The Act also protects your right to personal privacy by regulating how the Town collects, uses and discloses a wide range of personal information.
-The Act, however, is not intended that staff undertake compiled and summarized research in order to answer specific questions.
+The Town must ensure collection and use of personal information only for Town business purposes (i.e. for the reason it was collected) and the protection and security of that information.

-Under the Act, and the Community Charter, public bodies must make available to the public, without a request for access, specific types of records including: Council agendas and minutes from open meetings; bylaws; policies and procedures; budgets; annual reports; etc.
+Under the Act, and the Community Charter, public bodies must make available to the public, without a request for access, specific types of records such as: Council agendas and minutes from open meetings; bylaws; policies and procedures; budgets; annual reports; etc.

-There are records that are routinely requested by the public, such as information related to building permits, property taxes, utilities, business licenses, etc. and can be released, except if the information contains personal information of another individual or third party.
+There are records that are routinely requested by the public which include information regarding information related to building permits, property taxes, utilities, business licenses, etc. and can be released, except if the information contains personal information of another individual or third party.
 There may be fees associated with providing these documents and some of these are available from the Town's website.

 Types of Information NOT Available

 The Act also includes specific exemptions to disclosure and therefore certain types of records are to be protected and not made available to the public such as: third party business information; personal information; legal advice given to the Town; law enforcement material; deliberations of Council that are authorized to be held in "closed" meetings; etc.